svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 2. Once the finetuning time comes, create a bundle of ShareGPT-formatted conversations (common finetuning format) in a single `.jsonl` file.
 Use `PT.save_conversations("dataset.jsonl", [conversation1, conversation2, ...])` (notice that plural "conversationS" in the function name).

 For an example of an end-to-end finetuning process, check out our sister project [JuliaLLMLeaderboard Finetuning experiment](https://github.com/svilupp/Julia-LLM-Leaderboard/blob/main/experiments/cheater-7b-finetune/README.md).
-It shows the process of finetuning for half a dollar with [Jarvislabs.ai](jarvislabs.ai) and [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).
+It shows the process of finetuning for half a dollar with [JarvisLabs.ai](https://jarvislabs.ai/templates/axolotl) and [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).